dbernardo05/neoSeer/README.md

 | `notebooks/` | Optional exploratory notebooks and calibration curves |

 > **Model zoo**
 > We register classic TCN, InceptionTime, ResNet, OmniScaleCNN, TST, a custom ConvLSTM, and a lightweight transformer.
-Add your own by editing `MODEL_REGISTRY` in `run_tsai.py`.
+Add prebuilt time-series AI (tsai) models (https://timeseriesai.github.io/tsai/) by adding models to `MODEL_REGISTRY` in `run_tsai.py`, or add your own custom models to `custom_models/` folder.

 ---